odmsolutions/CreateWordsFromHex/README.markdown

 What is it?
 -----------

-This is a utility, currently in the form of a Python Library, later to be a command line app too that will take a string of hex digits, and convert them to a list of words.
+This is a utility, and Python Library that will take a string of hex digits, and convert them to a list of words.

 The hex digits need to be pairs - that is a string that is divisible by two.